thomasperson/riftehr/README.md

 ---

-This is a pure python 3.x implemntiaton of https://github.com/tatonetti-lab/riftehr orgianlly developed by http://riftehr.tatonettilab.org  Original implemention can also be found in this repo under the `modules` directory along with a README for how to run them.
+This is a first pass of a pure python 3.x implemntiaton of https://github.com/tatonetti-lab/riftehr orgianlly developed by http://riftehr.tatonettilab.org.
+Original implemention can also be found in this repo under the `modules` directory along with a README for how to run them.
+Please submit any bugs found/fixed to the repo.
+Questions/Comments/issues concerning this implemention should be sent to Thomas Person, any Questions/Comments about the RIFTEHR algorithm itself should be directed to the Tatonetti lab.

+---

 Three input files are required.
 A tab seperated patient file(`pt_file.tsv`), a tab seperated emergency contact file (`ec_file.tsv`) the patients, and a tab seperated file containing the patient demographic data(`pt_demog.tsv`).
 A fourth optional file is tab serparated Mother/Child data (`mc_file.tsv`) that will be used as TP data for some statistical analysis of imputed relationships and will be integrated into the familys.
 A final fith option file (`of_file.tsv`) is a tab serperated file of other family linkages that may be captured in an EHR system.
 Toy example files can also be found in the `example_files` directory.
 Relationship abbreviation information, relationship groups, and their oposites can be found in the `reference_files` directory.